NVIDIA/NeMo-Aligner/README.md

 ### Docker Containers

-We release along with the NeMo toolkit containers.
-You may find more details about released containers in [releases page](https://github.com/NVIDIA/NeMo-Aligner/releases).

-To build your own, refer to the [Dockerfile](https://github.com/NVIDIA/NeMo/blob/main/Dockerfile) and add `RUN pip install nemo-aligner` at the end.
+To build your own, refer to the [NeMo Dockerfile](https://github.com/NVIDIA/NeMo/blob/main/Dockerfile) and add `RUN pip install nemo-aligner` at the end.

-## Release history

-For the list of changes within each release please see the [Changelog](CHANGELOG.md).

 ## Future work
 - Add Rejection Sampling support